alexamirejibi/laser-prediction/README.md

 # Laser prediction
-Project for Deep Learning at UU
+Project for Deep Learning at UU.